 Acer ZenPad 3S 10

-From a hardware perspective, there's not a lot missing when you compare the ZenPad 3S 10 to the new 9.7-inch iPad.
-The Asus is actually thinner, which may be preferable.
+From a hardware perspective, there's not a lot missing when you compare the ZenPad 3S 10 to the 9.7-inch iPad.
 The only blemish is the software.
-Android is still behind iOS in the app games department and Asus has loaded the ZenPad with so many un-installable apps and extra functions, that it could be overwhelming.
+Android is still behind iOS in the app games department and Asus has loaded the ZenPad with extra apps and functions, so it could be overwhelming.

-On the whole, however, this is a solid £300 tablet without any major problems.
-We might still recommend the new iPad as the safer option for purchasing, but for those who don't like Apple or don't want to use iOS, then there aren't many savvy options that offer the value for money that this Asus tablet does.
+On the whole, however, this is a solid tablet without any major problems.
+We might still recommend the new iPad as the safer option for purchasing, but for those who don't like Apple or iOS, then there aren't many savvy options that offer the value for money that this Asus tablet does.

 Read the full review Acer ZenPad 3S 10

-The Apple iPad 9.7 (2018) model offers a solid, consistent tablet experience at the lowest price we've seen from Apple in a full-size tablet.
-Its design is still lovely, it offers an easy to use interface and its performance is both slick and reliable - there's also support for the super - if costly - Apple Pencil.
+2018 Apple iPad offers a solid, consistent tablet experience at the lowest price we've seen from Apple in a full-size tablet.
+Its design is still lovely, it offers an easy to use interface and its performance is both slick and reliable - there's also support for the super - if costly - original version of the Apple Pencil.

-Let's not forget that great app ecosystem too and the long lasting battery.
+Let's not forget that there's a great app ecosystem too.
 The iPad 9.7 answers the question for those with dying two-to-three-year old iPads who want to know what they should upgrade to, without spending £500+ on an iPad Pro.
-Its not the iPad to pick if you want a laptop replacement, but it's a great tablet for entertainment and general tasks.
+It's not the iPad to pick if you want a laptop replacement, but it's a great tablet for entertainment and general tasks.

 Lenovo Tab 4 10 Plus

 Android tablets are slow to improve, but Lenovo's Tab 4 10 Plus is as good as any we've seen in recent years.
 In the elements that really matter - like screen quality and general performance - the Tab 4 10 Plus is perfectly adequate for a mid-range tablet.